 Take a look at our suggestions below and get set for a fun-filled holiday exploring these fantastic things to do in Pembrokeshire when it’s raining.
+Take a look at our full things to do in Pembrokeshire guide for even more holiday inspiration.

 And if you're looking for somewhere to stay then browse our great cottages.